Best mobile plans for kids in Singapore (from $7.06/mth)

 According to a 2019 survey by the National University of Singapore and Google, the average age at which Singaporean kids get their first smartphone or tablet is just eight years old.
 That's about two years younger than the global average of 10 years old.
 If you feel the time has come to get your child their first phone (and their first mobile plan!), we've scoured our database of 16 mobile providers to find the best SIM plans for kids in Singapore.

-Best mobile plan for kids overall
+Best mobile plan for primary school kids in Singapore

 Zero1